1930s LIDOS IN THE UNITED KINGDOM - outside London*

 Website: Hathersage Swimming Pool

-Outdoor unheated pool, 67m long and 18m wide, opened in 1935, with adjacent children's paddling pool.
+Outdoor unheated pool, 67m long and 18m wide (and 4m deep in the middle) opened in 1935, with adjacent children's paddling pool.

 Jane Smith writes: